Current key collaborations and programs

 Garment and Footwear Factory Workers

 A high number of fatalities on Cambodia’s roads involve people commuting to and from work.
 The garment and footwear sector contributes a high number of these fatalities and, in response, the Asia Injury Prevention (AIP) Foundation is delivering a road safety pilot program to more than 8,000 workers, drivers and factory management in the industry.
 MUARC is participating in this project through training consultancy.
-Associate Professor Jennie Oxley, along with Associate Professor Sharon Newnam and PhD candidate Mohammed Aburumman, are equipping government officials with the tools necessary for the implementation of an effective, user-friendly program.
+Professor Jennie Oxley, along with Associate Professor Sharon Newnam and PhD candidate Mohammed Aburumman, are equipping government officials with the tools necessary for the implementation of an effective, user-friendly program.

 Review of Thailand's status based on the voluntary global targets for road safety risk factors and service delivery mechanism